CPU Overprovisioning with Autonomous AI Database on Dedicated Exadata Infrastructure

 low

-services for Autonomous Data Warehouse workloads.
+services for Autonomous AI Lakehouse workloads.

 - CPU overprovisioning is not supported for databases using ECPUs.
-The minimum ECPU value for an Autonomous Database is 2.
+The minimum ECPU value for an Autonomous AI Database is 2.

 - You can assign a fractional OCPU value from 0.1 to 0.9 (in increments of 0.1 OCPUs) to databases that do not need an entire OCPU.
 For databases that need one or more OCPUs, you must specify the number of assigned OCPUs as an integer.
 For example, you cannot assign 3.5 OCPUs to a database.
 The next available number of OCPUs above 3 is 4.

 - While cloning from a backup, you can resize the CPU to a fractional value only after the clone, if needed.
-Refer to Clone Autonomous Database from Backup for instructions on cloning from a backup.
+Refer to Clone Autonomous AI Database from Backup for instructions on cloning from a backup.

 - Scaling up from a fractional value to a full OCPU does not impact the predefined database services you can connect to.
 You can only connect to the